tdilauro/Simplified-wiki/DRM-Autodiscovery.md

 The details of how to turn the link into a client token are covered in the spec ["DRM Extensions to OPDS"](https://github.com/NYPL-Simplified/Simplified/wiki/DRMAutodiscoverySpecs#drm-extensions-to-opds).

-An OPDS feed that has multiple `<link>` tags to ACS-encrypted resources SHOULD provide an identical `<drm>` tag for each one.
-The circulation manager SHOULD NOT omit the `<drm>` tag because it believes the patron already has an Adobe ID; the patron might be using a new device, and this procedure will allow the patron to look up an existing Adobe ID.
-However, the `<drm>` tag is optional and MAY be omitted.
+An OPDS feed that has multiple `<link>` tags to ACS-encrypted resources SHOULD provide an identical `<licensor>` tag for each one.
+The circulation manager SHOULD NOT omit the `<licensor>` tag because it believes the patron already has an Adobe ID; the patron might be using a new device, and this procedure will allow the patron to look up an existing Adobe ID.
+However, the `<licensor>` tag is optional and MAY be omitted.

 ### Failure modes